Example Path: examples/Web/SerialWeb

 GET /INDEX.HTML HTTP/1.1\r\n\r\n

-Important**: The web server requires a double carriage return line feed (\r\n\r\n
+Important**: The web server requires a double carriage return line feed (\r\n\r\n) to properly parse HTTP requests.

 Expected Response